 PIC Allotments from a Program Perspective

-The CSS federal and finance team work together with CSS clients throughout the school year to monitor the expenditure of special program allotments according to TEA guidelines.
+The CSS federal and finance team work together with CSS partner schools throughout the school year to monitor the expenditure of special program allotments according to TEA guidelines.

 How much funding do we receive for each PIC?